Ficus benguetensis: Habitat

-Ficus benguetensis trees live in altitudes up to 1800m in humid and closed forests, often along streams and small rivers.
+Ficus benguetensis grows in humid tropical and subtropical moist lowland and montane forests and thickets, often along streams and small rivers, from 60 to 1,800 metres elevation.

 Ecology

 Ficus benguetensis is pollinated by fig wasps from the genus Ceratosolen and dispersed by birds and fruit bats.
 In a single area south of Taipei, up to 13 different species of ants have been found on Ficus benguetensis figs. Moreover, this is the first species of Ficus described to have extrafloral nectaries directly on the figs. Two species of parasitic nonpollinating fig wasps have been recently described from Ficus benguetensis: Philotrypesis taida and Sycorycteridea taipeiensis.